amogh-dongre/go-todo-cli/README.md

 ```bash
 git clone https://github.com/amogh-dongre/go-todo-cli.git
 ```
+## CD into the build directory

 ```bash
 cd go-todo-cli/cmd/todo/
 ```
+##Build the binary
 ``` go
 go build -o task
 ```
+##Add the binary file for ease of use(OPTIONAL)
 ```bash
 sudo mv -f task /usr/bin
 ```
+- Note: If you did not follow the above step for safety concerns then you can still execute the command using ./task
-#To list all the tasks
+##To list all the tasks
 ```bash
 task -list
 ```

-# TO add tasks
+## To add tasks

 ```bash
 task -add <task to be added without brackets>